mikejsavage/prelinux/README.md

 malicious initrd could `dd` to create fake disk activity, tell the user everything is wonderful, and then steal their encryption key.

-A possible workaround for this is to build an approximation to two-factor authentication.
+What we are aiming for is two way authentication.
+The user is authenticated when they enter their password, and we can build a scheme for authenticating the code running.
 Firstly, we store two pieces of information on the prelinux partition:

 - a counter which is incremented on every boot
 - a secret which is used to create one-time hashes of the counter,